 Saturday, we had the pleasure of sleeping in before meeting up with Fergus and our guide for the Guinness and Jameson Tours.
 The Gravity Bar at the top of the Guinness Storehouse was as crowded as ever.

 The Old Jameson Distillery was equally impressive, and had a very entertaining distillery guide.
 We picked up a bottle of Midleton Very Rare on our way out.
 Since we were riding the train to Italy, we figured we had a week to finish before we had to deal with airport security.

 We feasted at Pearl Brasserie that evening and turned in before the moonrise.
-The following morning, Fergus picked us up early and drove us to Dublin Port to get onboard the Hollyhead Ferry.
-Our departure was a bittersweet moment as we did spend a lot of time with Fergus, and drew to appreciate each other's company.
+The following morning, Fergus picked us up early and drove us to Dublin Port to get onboard the Holyhead Ferry.
+Our departure was a bittersweet moment as we did spend a lot of time with Fergus and drew to appreciate each other's company.

 On Monday, August 5th we boarded a train from Paris to Torino Porta Susa, Italy.

 As you can tell from this article, we really packed a lot in during the first 5 days of our honeymoon.
 However, these days stick in our memories as one of the warmest parts of the trip.
 The Irish people are so genuine, cheerful and loving towards us.
 It felt like a big hug, with lots of smiles and brilliant memories.